 Sure, waking up at (or staying up until) 2:30am might not sound pleasant now.
 When else are you going to be able to catch the most beautiful sunrise of your life, though?

-To experience a sunrise at the top of Mount Haleakala on Maui, you will have to make a reservation ahead of time.
+To experience a sunrise at the top of Mount Haleakala on Maui, you will have to make a reservation ahead of time (or book a tour and let the professional handle it).
 Between the drive there and back and the actual sunrise itself, plan to be there from 3am-7am, approximately.

 Make sure to dress for cold weather as the mountaintop will be quite chilly before the sun comes up.
 Bring layers and brace yourself for an epic photo-op!